krisrak/html5-augmented-reality-app/README.md

 Uses Foursquare API to search for locations and plots the location on Google Maps.
 Uses Cordova API to access device compass, accelerometer and geolocation.

+Must be built using Intel XDK or use Phonegap build.

+App developed during 2 day XDK hackathon at Intel.
 Developed using Intel XDK tool - http://html5dev-software.intel.com

-Must be built using Intel XDK or use Phonegap build.